 All students are assigned an advisor when they join the department.
 First-year students work with a professional staff advisor; more advanced students transition to a faculty advisor in their specialization area.
 The BSE department promotes personalized advising through accessible appointments and requires advising meetings at least once each semester.

 BSE graduates have great careers developing new products, processes and systems to protect soil, air and water quality while meeting demand for food, materials, and energy.
 Alumni hold positions in research and engineering in organizations developing off-road equipment, food production, renewable energy systems, animal housing, environmental control systems, irrigation and drainage systems, and with engineering consulting companies.
 Earning a BSE degree puts students on track to become a professional engineer and take the Fundamentals of Engineering (FE) exam, the first step toward licensure which opens even more career opportunities.

-Robert Anex, Christopher Choi, Matt Digman, Sundaram Gunasekaran, Awad Hanna, Margaret Kalcic, Krishnapuram Karthikeyan, Rebecca Larson, Brian Luck, Xuejun Pan, Douglas Reinemann, Troy Runge (chair), John Shutske, Paul Stoy, Anita Thompson, and Zhou Zhang
+Neslihan Akdeniz, Robert Anex, Christopher Choi, Matt Digman, Sundaram Gunasekaran, Awad Hanna, Margaret Kalcic, Krishnapuram Karthikeyan, Brian Luck, Xuejun Pan, Douglas Reinemann, Troy Runge, John Shutske, Paul Stoy, Anita Thompson, and Zhou Zhang

 The American Society of Agricultural and Biological Engineers (ASABE) Pre-professionals Club connects students to professional development opportunities.